The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization

 As we can see from the last panel in Fig.~\ref{fig:covf_sigma}, low-mass haloes with higher SFR values averaged over timescales of $200$\,Myr tend to display slightly higher covering fractions.
-Star formation, in fact, favours the oxygen enrichment in the CGM, which in the central regions of haloes, where the gas density is high, is likely to be found in its neutral state.
-This process would increase the \ion{O}{i} clumping factor, allowing the growth of \ion{O}{i} column density values and therefore of the \ion{O}{i} covering fraction.
-However, oxygen enrichment is a slower process, which could explain why we observe this trend only when considering SFR averaged over longer timescales ($50-200$\,Myr).
-Moreover, the high incidence of null SFR values when averaged over short periods complicates the identification of any trend in the SFR$_{10}$ for low-mass haloes.
+Star formation, in fact, favours the oxygen enrichment in the {virialised gas}, which in the central regions of haloes, where the gas density is high, is likely to be found in its neutral state.
+This process would increase the \ion{O}{i} clumping factor, allowing the growth of \ion{O}{i} column density values and therefore of the \ion{O}{i} covering fraction. {Generally, the metal enrichment of the virialised gas following local star formation, proceeds slower than the ionising radiation field generated by the same event.
+As a result, metal enrichment in the CGM will be more tightly correlated to SFR averaged over longer timescales ($50-200$\,Myr)}.
+However, the high incidence of null SFR values when averaged over short periods complicates the identification of any trend in the SFR$_{10}$ for low-mass haloes.